Fidelity National Information Services Inc. (FIS) Downgrade Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $83.16, which is $26.53 above the current price.
 FIS currently public float of 587.97M and currently shorts hold a 1.17% ratio of that float.
-Today, the average trading volume of FIS was 5.94M shares.
+Today, the average trading volume of FIS was 6.15M shares.

 FIS’s Market Performance

-FIS stocks went down by -6.10% for the week, with a monthly drop of -19.78% and a quarterly performance of -37.00%, while its annual performance rate touched -43.67%.
-The volatility ratio for the week stands at 2.83% while the volatility levels for the past 30 days are set at 4.11% for Fidelity National Information Services Inc. The simple moving average for the period of the last 20 days is -13.25% for FIS stocks with a simple moving average of -33.81% for the last 200 days.
+FIS stocks went up by 6.48% for the week, with a monthly drop of -17.54% and a quarterly performance of -31.44%, while its annual performance rate touched -39.32%.
+The volatility ratio for the week stands at 2.97% while the volatility levels for the past 30 days are set at 4.22% for Fidelity National Information Services Inc. The simple moving average for the period of the last 20 days is -3.62% for FIS stocks with a simple moving average of -28.33% for the last 200 days.

 Analysts’ Opinion of FIS